johnwhitington/cpdf-source/cpdf.1.md

 Scale pages in the given range to fit the given size e.g "a4paper" or "10in 7in", without altering the aspect ratio.
 By default the content will be centered on the new page.
-See the end of this chapter for -position and -prerotate.
+See Chapter 8 for information on positions.

 **-scale-to-fit-scale**